 Does the tour include the interior of the Sagrada Família?

 Yes.
 We will have an in-depth visit to both the interior and exterior of Gaudí's incredible masterpiece.Is this tour wheelchair accessible?

 The Hospital de Sant Pau is fully accessible and offers wheelchairs for rent.
 Sagrada Família is wheelchair accessible as well.
 The distance between the two venues is 1 mile, and the surfaces are flat and paved.Does this tour include skip-the-line tickets?

-For young children (ages 3-12) we recommend our shorter Gaudí for Families
+For young children (ages 3-12), we recommend our shorter Gaudí Tour for Kids

-tour, which is led by scholars specially trained in educating children.Does this include the Towers at Sagrada Familia?
+tour, which is led by experts specially trained in educating children.Does this include the Towers at Sagrada Familia?

 The tickets we secure for this tour do not include the towers.
 Your guide may be able to assist you with upgrading your tickets on the day of the tour so you can climb one of the towers after, pending availability (it is not possible to do both).
 The towers involve climbing a lot of stairs and are often very crowded so it isn't an experience that we recommend.
 Please feel free to contact us for advice and further suggestions.